philc/book-notes/now say this - heather turgeon.md

     * (This breaks my heart.
 In many such moments I've expressed consequences and judgments, rather than unconditional love.)
   * Mindfulness exercises
-    * "The more present we are, the more our children trust usa nd the more securely attached they become -- this helps them grow naturally more independent over time."
+    * "The more present we are, the more our children trust us and the more securely attached they become -- this helps them grow naturally more independent over time."
     * Pick some mindfulness thing you can actually do -- not another commitment that you will feel bad about if you miss it each day.